Yugabdh/spring-notes/0_Basic_terms/0_1_Dependency_Injection/README.md

 **Setter Injection:** Using setter method spring container will inject the dependencies.

 **Constructor Injection:** Using constructor spring container will inject the dependencies.

-**Inteface Injection:** In interface-based dependency injection, we will have an interface and on implementing it we will get the instance injected.